nicholasvuono/http-batch/README.md

 ## How it works

-Behind the scenes it uses an array of an easily readable Request data structs that eventually maps out to http.NewRequests().
+Behind the scenes it uses an array of easily readable Request data structs that eventually maps out to http.NewRequests().
 Then it sets a concurrency limit based on the size of the batch of requests and sends them concurrently and in parallel.
 Once the requests are finished it orders and formats the received responses.
-This may make a bit more sense afer reading the code and following the below example:
+This may make a bit more sense after reading the code and following the below example:

 ## Simplest Working Example